Skip to contents

 plot_prcomp(pca_df, variance_cap = 0.9, nrow = 2L, ncol = 2L)

-Slicing & dicing
+Slicing & Dicing

 Often, slicing and dicing data in different ways could be crucial to your analysis, and yields insights quickly.